Learned-Database Systems Security: Introduction

-For BAO, which is used in production by Microsoft~\cite{negi2021steering}, we show the attacker can reliably infer that a specific query was executed in the past by observing its current runtime.
+For BAO, which is used in production by Microsoft~\cite{negi2021steering}, we show the attacker can reliably infer that a specific query was executed by observing its current runtime.
 In other words, the very success of BAO --- using ML to minimize execution time of previously observed queries --- introduces an information leak.
-This demonstrates how leakage naturally occurs in learned systems that act as a shared resource by multiple clients, and therefore adapt themselves to the observed workload by all clients.
+This demonstrates how leakage naturally occurs in learned components that act as a shared resource by multiple clients, and therefore adapt themselves to the observed workload by all clients.
 This is similar to how a shared cache adapts itself to the memory workload of all operating-system processes (and users), regardless of process-memory isolation.

-We analyzed the ALEX index structure, which presents an improved average-case performance over traditional non-learned baselines but has no worst-case guarantees.
-We discover a class of pathological input cases which cause exponential memory blowup, and use them to crash the system within seconds when running on a 16GB RAM machine, or in about 10 minutes when running on a 512GB RAM server.
+We analyze the ALEX index structure, which presents an improved average-case performance over traditional non-learned baselines but has no worst-case guarantees.
+We discover a class of pathological inputs cases which cause exponential memory blowup, and use them to crash the system within seconds when running on a 16GB RAM machine, or in about 10 minutes when running on a server equipped with 512GB RAM.
 This illustrates the dangers of optimizing for average-case performance and disregarding edge cases that can be maliciously invoked.

 Next, we consider the PGM index, which has excellent performance \emph{and} amortized worst-case guarantees on all operations.
 Worst-case guarantees can mitigate attacks on availability, yet we show that they still do not protect against privacy attacks, by demonstrating that an attacker can infer information about the distribution of victim keys by querying \emph{other} keys.